AWikia/SkinEvelution/docs/CSSRecomendations.md

 ## Always check against contrast
 When picking up custom colors, you should check them to have enough contrast (By Evelution's Definition, min contrast is 3 for low contrast, 3.75 for med-low contrast, 4.5 for medium contrast, 5.25 for med-high contrast, 6 for high contrast, 6.75 for hi-vhi contrast and 7.5 for very high contrast).

-Using theming variables like ``var(--secondary-accent-background-color)`` as background color and ``var(--secondary-accent-foreground-color)`` as foreground color is one of the best choices you can do as you will have forced-colors support out of the box.
+Using theming variables like ``var(--hyperink-background-color)`` as background color and ``var(--hyperlink-foreground-color)`` as foreground color is one of the best choices you can do as you will have forced-colors support out of the box.

 If you need to use your own colors for background and foreground color, always pick the best.
 For instance, if you want your box to have a Lime background, always choose a legible forerground color such as Black or Dark Blue.
 Never pick a color such as White or Wheat as those colors don't play nice against a Lime background.